dewmguy/ItemLevelCalculator/README.md

 # ItemLevelCalculator

 An item level calculator for World of Warcraft emulators, designed to help create, modify, and validate ilvl balanced armor and weapons.
+Currently focusing the equation on balancing items for the Wrath of the Lich King expansion.
+Vanilla and Burning Crusade equations and data will be coming.

 ### Key Terms